Logo What's After the Movie

 Who played the role of Butch Cassidy?

-Discover the awards and nominations received by Butch Cassidy and the Sundance Kid.
-Explore the history of Butch Cassidy and the Sundance Kid and its cast and crew.
+Discover all the awards and nominations received by Butch Cassidy and the Sundance Kid, from Oscars to film festival honors.
+Learn how Butch Cassidy and the Sundance Kid and its cast and crew have been recognized by critics and the industry alike.

 24th British Academy Film Awards 1971